tinosai/UDA_CW4_NUCERA/README.md

 from the OneDrive link provided in the appropriate section and place the file in the working directory (recommended).
 - run the jupyter notebook `UDA_FinalProject_NUCERA.ipynb`.
 Please pay attention to the extra instructions provided in `Other Information` below.

+Also, even though not compulsory, the use of a GPU is recommended.
+We run the code on both a MacBook Pro 2021 16-inch with 64GB of memory and 10 cores and on a workstation in the cloud featuring 200GB of memory, 30 cores, and an nVidia A100 GPU with 40GB of dedicated memory.
+Use an nVidia GPU for testing if possible.

 ## Other Information:
 In the notebook, `UDA_FinalProject_NUCERA.ipynb`, the images are exported using the LaTex style for the labels.
 Change:
 ```{python}